-1.3 The pay spine for staff covered by the NHSPRB will be divided into nine pay bands.
-All staff covered by this pay system, will be assigned to one of these paybands on the basis of job weight, as measured by the NHS Job Evaluation Scheme.
+1.2 The Agenda for Change pay system consists of nine pay bands.
+All staff covered by this system are assigned to one of these pay bands on the basis of job weight, as measured by the NHS Job Evaluation Scheme.

-1.4 To assist this process, a set of NHS jobs have been evaluated and national job profiles drawn up where the job evaluation score is agreed.
-Staff whose jobsmatch these profiles will be assigned on the basis of the profile score.
+1.3 To assist with this process, a set of NHS jobs have been evaluated and national job profiles drawn up where the job evaluation score is agreed.
+Staff whose jobs match these profiles will be assigned on the basis of the profile score.
 Other jobs will be evaluated locally on a partnership basis.
-1.5 The NHS Job Evaluation Handbook (fourth edition) sets out the basis of job evaluation, which underpins this pay system and includes the factor plan, the weighting and scoring document and a guide for matching posts locally.

-1.6 The nine pay bands and their corresponding job evaluation scores are set out in Table 1.
+1.4 The NHS Job Evaluation Handbook explains the job evaluation process which underpins this pay system and includes the factor plan, the weighting and scoring document and a guide for matching posts locally.
+1.5 The nine pay bands and their corresponding job evaluation scores are set out in Table $1\frac{1}{2}$ .
 Within this structure, pay band 8 is sub-divided into four ranges.